A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Abstract

 \section{Abstract}

-Tensor network methods, such as time-dependent density matrix renormalization group (TD-DMRG) and multi-layer multiconfiguration time-dependent Hartree (ML-MCTDH), are powerful tools for simulating quantum dynamics.
-While both methods are theoretically exact in the limit of large bond dimensions, a recent study reported up to 60\% discrepancy in their calculations for exciton dissociation.
-To resolve this inconsistency, we conduct a systematic comparison using Renormalizer, a unified software framework for matrix product states (MPS) and tree tensor network states (TTNS).
+Tensor networks, such as matrix product states (MPS) and tree tensor network states (TTNS), are powerful ansätze for simulating quantum dynamics.
+While both ansätze are theoretically exact in the limit of large bond dimensions, [\textit{J. Chem.
+Theory Comput.} \textbf{2024}, \textit{20}, 8767–8781] reported a non-negligible discrepancy in its calculations for exciton dissociation.
+To resolve this inconsistency, we conduct a systematic comparison using Renormalizer, a unified software framework for MPS and TTNS.
 By revisiting the benchmark P3HT:PCBM heterojunction model, we show that the observed discrepancies arise primarily from insufficient bond dimensions.
-By increasing bond dimensions, we first reduce the difference to less than 10\%.
-Further refinement using an extrapolation scheme and an optimized tensor network structure lowers the difference to approximately 2\%.
-Our results confirm both methods converge to numerically exact solutions when bond dimensions are adequately scaled.
+By increasing bond dimensions, we reduce the relative difference in occupancy for weakly populated electronic states from up to 60\% towards the end of the simulation to less than 10\% and the absolute difference from 0.05 to 0.005.
+We also discuss the impact of tensor network structures on accuracy and efficiency, with the difference further reduced by an optimized TTNS structure.
+Our results confirm that both methods converge to numerically exact solutions when bond dimensions are adequately scaled.
 This work not only validates the reliability of both methods but also provides high-accuracy benchmark data for future developments in quantum dynamics simulations.